 I run a shelter for individuals experiencing homelessness in the Central Eastside and I see firsthand that our policy of shuffling people around isn’t working.
-This proposal has the solutions we need to begin to actually help our neighbors who are on the streets.
+This proposal has the solutions we need to begin to actually play in the best slots and book of ra free with online casino bonus ohne einzahlung.
 I fully support these ideas and this proposal.”

 – Dan Trifone, Clark Center Shelter Manager